-Of the 233 water sources tested, all but seven tested below the action level identified by the U.S. Environmental Protection Agency for lead in drinking water (15 μ g/l [ppb]).
+Of the 185 water sources tests for which results have been received, all but four tested below the action level identified by the U.S. Environmental Protection Agency for lead in drinking water (15 μ g/l [ppb]).

 In accordance with the NJDOE regulations, Warren Township Schools has taken steps to implement immediate remedial measures for any water outlet that tested above the action level.
 This includes turning off the outlet unless it is determined the location must remain on for non-drinking purposes.
-In these cases, a "DO NOT DRINK" sign will be posted.
+In these cases, a "DO NOT DRINK" sign has been posted.